 Wrongful trading is a section under the Insolvency Act 1986 that involves directors knowingly making transactions to and from the business, knowing that the company is insolvent.
 If directors are found guilty under the Insolvency Act, they can be made personally liable for debts to creditors.

-What is wrongful trading
+What is wrongful trading?

-What constitutes wrongful trading?
+What counts as wrongful trading?